 When we did all the shopping for his new bed, we got a removable toddler rail but it didn’t fit right with the bed frame.
 For that night we decided to use an old pool noodle I had used in his toddler crib to prevent him from falling off, hoping it would help.

 Back when I had first tried this, I placed a pool noodle under his sheets on the edge of the bed and some pillows on the floor.
 When he’d fall, he’d land on the pillows or the foam playmat but the pool noodle bumper held him off.
 So we repeated the same thing for a few days but this morning I woke up to the sound of him falling off while asleep.

 Returning the bed isn’t an option and getting a rail isn’t what we want at the moment.

-I did see some pillow type bed bumpers on the market online running for about $25-$40 each but since we just spent way over $600 on the entire bed (frame, mattress, sheets, covers, pillow…. that shit adds up way too fast), I was looking for the cheapest and easiest temporary solution.
+There are some pillow type bed bumpers on the market online running for about $25-$40 each.
+But, since we just spent way over $600 on all the bed stuff, I was looking for the cheapest and easiest temporary solution.

-At the Dollar Store I picked up 3 random pool noodles (each $1), and of course they have tons since its Summer.
-Then I taped them together into a triangle, and inserted them under the mattress protector (if you don’t have one you can just put it under the fitted sheet).
+At the Dollar Store I picked up three random pool noodles (each $1), and of course they have tons since its Summer.

-The original pool noodle idea is great but one was not enough to keep him from rolling off, which is why I decided to stack three of them to form a taller barrier.
+My original pool noodle idea was great, but one was not enough to keep him from rolling off.
+By stacking them I could form a taller barrier.